moajmalnk/bugbackend/README.md

 # BugRicer Backend API

 A robust, enterprise-grade RESTful API backend built with PHP for the BugRicer bug tracking and project management platform.
-This API provides comprehensive functionality for bug tracking, user management, real-time messaging, time tracking, and more.
+This API provides comprehensive functionality for bug tracking, user management, real-time messaging, and more.

 ## 📋 Table of Contents